B1tF8er/bit-logger/artifacts/README.md

-# The nuget packages created are sent to this folder
+# The nuget packages and builds created are sent to this folder